nbicocchi/learn-microservices/modules/resiliency/slides/3 - Distributed caching.md

 > Avoids polluting the cache with rarely-read data.
 But frequently-read data may cause repeated cache misses.

 > When data is rarely read after being written or for write-heavy workloads where caching writes is not worth it.

+## Cache invalidation

+Cache invalidation is the process of ensuring that cached data remains accurate by removing outdated or stale information.
+It is challenging due to the tension between **performance** and **consistency**: maintaining fast data retrieval (a.k.a. large cache, few invalidations) while ensuring the data is up-to-date (a.k.a. smaller cache, frequent invalidations).

+In distributed systems, the difficulty grows due to their **complexity**—multiple nodes, varying data states, and potential network failures make coordinating cache invalidation difficult.
+Ensuring data consistency across all nodes while optimizing for performance is a fine balance.

+Key strategies:

+* **Time-based**: Cache entries expire after a set period.
+This is the simplest method, but it may lead to serving stale data if expiration times aren’t properly tuned.

+* **Event-based**: Cache entries are invalidated when a specific event or change happens in the data source, ensuring consistency.
+However, it's more complex to implement and manage events.

+* **Size-based**: When the cache exceeds its memory limit, entries are evicted.
+While useful for memory efficiency, this method may remove data that is still relevant.

+* **Version-based**: Data is tagged with versions or timestamps, and the cache is invalidated when a new version is available.
+It balances freshness and performance, but can become complicated with frequent data updates.

 ## Resources